 |EDUC 6770||1-2 hrs||Process Drama as a Tool for Literacy Learning|

 Tuition and Fees

-- Students may use multiple fee waivers within a semester, however, the number of fee waiver credits may not exceed the number of course credits taken.
+- Students may use multiple fee waivers in the same semester, however, the number of fee waiver credits may not exceed the number of course credits taken.

-- Teachers paying tuition with tuition waiver certificates from their schools must submit a valid waiver certificate at the time of registration or make other arrangements with the Business office.
-Otterbein University has the right to refuse acceptance of an “expired” fee waiver.
+- Teachers utilizing a tuition waiver certificate must submit a valid certificate at the time of registration or make other arrangements with the Business Office.
+Otterbein University has the right to refuse acceptance of expired waivers.

-- Tuition waivers do not cover the costs of special fees for testing, Capstone hours, or computer labs.
+- Tuition waivers do not cover the cost of special fees for testing, Capstone hours, or computer labs.

-We realize that meeting the expense of a college education is one of the larger investments made by most families.
-For this reason, we have developed two methods of payment for comprehensive fee charges.
-See the Business Office site for information about payment plans.
+We understand that meeting the expense of a college education is a big investment for many families.
+To aid in this process, we have developed two methods of payment for comprehensive fee charges.
+See the Business Office site for more information.

 How to Apply

-- Submit an online Graduate application.
-Application fee is $40 for graduate applicants.
+Submit an online Graduate application.
+The application fee is $40.

-- Submit evidence of a state-issued teaching license.
+Submit proof of state-issued teaching license.
 Applicants who hold an Ohio teaching license should indicate the license number on the application.
 Applicants who hold an out-of-state license will need to provide a copy of their teaching license and official transcripts documenting completion of a bachelor’s degree.
-Candidates not holding a teaching certificate/license may be admitted only through special action of the Graduate Education Committee.
+Candidates not holding a teaching certificate/license may only be admitted through special consideration of the Graduate Education Committee.
 Applicants who hold a non-standard teaching certificate/license are strongly encouraged to meet with the Graduate Education Advisor prior to enrollment in classes.
-Students who have been provisionally admitted may register for up to 12 graduate semester hours.
+Students who are provisionally admitted may register for up to 12 graduate semester hours.